Embrace the festivities and get rid of all those nasty ghosts and spirits at Hội An's Long Chu Festival.

 The community gathers together to share a meal before the festival concludes with a procession that delivers the boat to the river.
 The boat travels out to the South China Sea, taking all evil with it to cleanse and purify the village ready for the new season.

-The process is driven by religious beliefs and cultural traditions and is a unique experience for those who visit on the 15th of the lunar January and July (the two dates in which the festival takes place every year).
+The process is driven by religious beliefs and cultural traditions and is a unique experience for those who visit on the 15th of the seventh and eighth lunar month.

 If you can't find that Ouija board maybe it's time to head to Hội An.